EU’s New 2030 Climate Target Signals Accelerated Renewable Deployment

 Fossil fuels could lose out once lawmakers thrash out the details

-Specific policies to deliver the target will now be the focus for legislators, the Commission and lobbyists.
-The Commission expects to present new legislation for consideration in June 2021.
+Specific policies to deliver the target will now be the focus for legislators, the EC and lobbyists.
+The commission expects to present new legislation for consideration in June 2021.
 That means any new support mechanisms are unlikely to be in place before 2022.

-One mechanism already in development is the EU Renewable Energy Financing Mechanism (REFM).
-It would allow member states to cooperate on renewable energy projects.
-It would allow, for example, Sweden to invest in a solar project in Greece, but use the emissions reductions towards its own targets.
+One mechanism already in development is the EU Renewable Energy Financing Mechanism, geared to allow member states to cooperate on renewable energy projects.
+It would allow, for example, Sweden to invest in a solar project in Greece but count the emissions reductions achieved toward its own targets.

-On Thursday, the Commission also gave member states guidelines on how to access the €672.5 billion of grants and loans available from its recovery package.
-Countries must present their own proposed investments, aligned with the fund’s policy goals.
-The EU will then distribute that finance.
+On Thursday, the European Commission also presented member states with guidelines on how to access the €672.5 billion of grants and loans available from its recovery package.
+Countries must present their own proposed investments that are aligned with the fund’s policy goals.
+The EU will then distribute that financing.
 The plans have to be submitted by April next year and executed by 2026.

-Simson also noted the EU’s fossil fuel subsidies of €50 billion matches its renewable investments.
-Those subsidies need a “rethink and reset,” Simson said.
+Simson also noted the EU’s fossil fuel subsidies of €50 billion match the amount of its renewable investments.
+Those subsidies require a “rethink and reset,” Simson said.

 The EU developed a strict definition of what it considers to be “sustainable.”
 Natural gas didn’t make the cut.
-Depending on how strictly that taxonomy is applied to the recovery funds, natural gas infrastructure could be excluded from the €672.5 billion of support.
+Depending on how strictly that taxonomy is applied to the recovery funds, natural-gas infrastructure could be excluded from the €672.5 billion of support.

-Duffour said this was also a step forward.
+Dufour said this also represents a step forward.

 “We’re not at the point where they are ‘forbidden,’ but they at least have the tools [to limit new support for gas] now after a decade of blanket statements.”